psrenergy/PSRIO-scripts/docs/dimensions.md

 ### Reshape Stages

+For an hourly represented data, the stage resolution can changed from a week, month or year level to a daily one using the method below:

 | Method                                                                 | Syntax                                       |
 |:-----------------------------------------------------------------------|:---------------------------------------------|
 | Reshape stages frequency to daily (only works with hourly input)       | `exp = exp1:reshape_stages(Profile.DAILY)`   |